MicrosoftDocs/azure-devops-docs/docs/pipelines/process/conditions.md

 For more template parameter examples, see the [Template usage reference](templates.md).

-### Output variable from a job used in a condition in a subsequent job
+## Job output variables used in subsequent job conditions

 You can make a variable available to future jobs and specify it in a condition.
 Variables available to future jobs must be marked as [multi-job output variables](./variables.md#set-a-multi-job-output-variable) by using `isOutput=true`, as in the following code.